anupagrawal-dev/Cpp-Learning-Journey/README.md

 - Mastering C++ fundamentals and object-oriented programming.
 - Understanding pointers, memory management, and smart pointers.
 - Using CMake to structure and build projects efficiently.
-- Implementing advanced C++ features like operator overloading, virtual functions, and custom libraries.
+- Implementing advanced C++ features like operator overloading, virtual functions, templates and custom libraries.

 ---